Client Details

 B2B vs B2C

-Business-to-Consumer (B2C): Often simpler requirements.
-In many regions, simplified invoices (receipts) suffice for small amounts.
+Business-to-Consumer (B2C): Often features much simpler requirements.
+In many global regions, legally simplified invoices (retail receipts) that only list a name and email address perfectly suffice for small value consumer amounts.

 Common pitfalls

-- Using an incorrect or unregistered legal name.
-This prevents the client from booking the expense.
+- Using an incorrect or unregistered legal "Doing Business As" (DBA) name: This strictly prevents the client's accounting department from legally booking the expense against their registered operational ledger.

-- Sending it to the wrong department or person.
-This results in the invoice getting lost in internal mail.
+- Sending it to the wrong geographical department or physical person: In a 5,000-person enterprise, this results in the invoice getting heavily lost in internal mail routing, delaying your capital by weeks.

 Common mistakes when filling the field

-- Misspelling the client's name or address.
-This looks unprofessional and may cause rejection.
+- Misspelling the client's corporate name or address: Missing a letter in "Technologies" looks incredibly unprofessional and may cause algorithmic automatic rejection by their optical character recognition (OCR) software.

-- Omitting the client's tax ID for cross-border trade.
-This triggers tax liabilities for the sender.
+- Omitting the client's tax ID for heavy cross-border commerce: This instantly triggers severe tax liabilities for the sender, completely ruining profit margins.

-It identifies the debtor.
-It allows the client to claim the expense for tax deduction purposes.
-It ensures the debt is legally enforceable against the right party.
+The core metadata explicitly legally identifies the debtor.
+It allows the massive client to effortlessly claim the massive operational expense for end-of-year tax deduction purposes.
+Fundamentally, it safely ensures the commercial debt is heavily legally enforceable against the exact right corporate party if forced into arbitration.